ZeroDark-0/ZeroDark-0/README.md

 ---

 ### who am i?
-game dev + competitive programmer.
+game dev + 3d artist + competitive programmer.
 i build things that move, look good, and occasionally explode.
 when i'm not modeling characters or sculpting in blender, i'm grinding codeforces at 2am.